Levelland UFO case

-The Levelland UFO case occurred on November 2–3, 1957, on the highways around the small town of Levelland, Texas.
-Levelland, which in 1957 had a population of about 10,000, is located west of Lubbock on the flat prairie of the Texas South Plains.
-The case is considered by ufologists to be one of the most impressive in UFO history, mainly because of the large number of witnesses involved over a relatively short period of time.
-However, both the US Air Force and UFO skeptics have described the incident as being caused by either ball lightning or a severe electrical storm.
+The Levelland UFO case refers to UFOs reportedly seen around highways near Levelland, Texas on 2–3 November 1957.
+Both the US Air Force and UFO skeptics concluded that the reports were caused by either ball lightning or a severe electrical storm.
+Ufologists believe it represents the most impressive case in UFO history, mainly because of the large number of witnesses involved over a relatively short period of time.

 Reports

-On the evening of November 2, 1957, two immigrant farm workers, Pedro Saucedo and Joe Salaz, called the Levelland police department to report a UFO sighting.
-Saucedo told police officer A.J.
-Fowler, who was working the night desk at the police station, that they had been driving four miles (6 km) west of Levelland when they saw a blue flash of light near the road.
+Levelland, which in 1957 had a population of about 10,000, is located west of Lubbock on the flat prairie of the Texas South Plains.
+On the evening of 2 November 1957, two immigrant farm workers, Pedro Saucedo and Joe Salaz, called the Levelland police department to report a UFO sighting.
+Saucedo told police officer A. J. Fowler, who was working the night desk at the police station, that they had been driving 4 miles west of Levelland when they saw a blue flash of light near the road.
 They claimed their truck's engine died, and a rocket-shaped object rose up and approached the truck.
 According to Saucedo, "I jumped out of the truck and hit the dirt because I was afraid.
 I called out to Joe but he didn't get out.
 The thing passed directly over my big truck with a great sound and rush of wind.
 It sounded like thunder and my truck rocked from the flash...I felt a lot of heat."
 As the object moved away the truck's engine restarted and worked normally.
 Believing the story to be a joke, Fowler ignored it.
-An hour later, motorist Jim Wheeler reported a "brilliantly lit, egg-shaped object, about 200 feet long" was sitting in the road, four miles (6 km) east of Levelland, blocking his path.
-He claimed his vehicle died and as he got out of his car the object took off and its lights went out.
+An hour later, motorist Jim Wheeler reported a "brilliantly lit, egg-shaped object" that he estimated at a length of approximately 200 ft sitting in the road 4 miles east of Levelland, blocking his path.
+He claimed his vehicle died, and as he got out of his car, the object took off and its lights went out.
 As it moved away, Wheeler's car restarted and worked normally.